Is she pretty?

 - Dawson as an intern.
 Smiling when Todd told him to read the script on his chair (director chair).
 Even that small gesture like that, he felt like he was in heaven.

 - Joey’s assignment/project.
-They need to guess who might be the famous writer was talking to in her letter.
-They made a good point that if you’re writing to your significant other, you might hold back something and bit afraid to tell everything.
+They needed to guess who the famous writer was talking to in her letter.
+They made a point that if you’re writing to your significant other, you might hold back something and be a bit afraid to tell everything.
 They also argue that if it’s a friend you can’t tell everything to them as well.
 So, when Joey saw the videotape of Audrey talking to herself and she was so embarrassed about everything she said on camera, she then formed a theory that the writer of the letter might be writing to herself; because it was written to tell everything about her.
-The professor didn’t say she was correct, because the letter was also a mystery to him, but everyone in that study group session was seemed to agree with Joey’s theory.
+The professor didn’t say she was correct, because the letter was also a mystery to him, but everyone in that study group seemed to agree with Joey’s theory.

 - The scene when Dawson gave his opinion to one of the Capeside film students.
-I think it’s lovely and came from the heart.
+I think it’s lovely and comes from the heart.
 The script goes like this,

 Remember this feeling, George.
 Remember what it was like to make a film about something that you loved.
 To have the confidence to do it your way, to control your vision, keep it your own.

 Yeah, you do sort of have the stink of burnout talent on you.